michitaro/stellar-globe/python-integration/python/README.md

 # Python Integration - hscmap/stellarglobe

-Client library for controlling Stellar Globe (HSC Map) application from Python environments.
+A client library for operating the Stellar Globe (hscMap) application from Python environments.

 ## Purpose

-* Control HSC Map from Python (especially Jupyter environments)
+* Control hscMap from Python (especially in Jupyter environments)
 * Achieve type-safe communication
-* Integration of data visualization and analysis
+* Integrate data visualization and analysis

 ## Installation